equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 only to then realise they were misreading the rules.
 These interruptions made the actual debate harder to follow for both the audience and councillors.
-The procedure is meant to help meetings run well, but it seemed more like a prop for political theatre last night.
+Procedure is meant to help meetings run well, but it seemed more like a prop for political theatre last night.

 There was constant miscommunication